 In all the cases, I know the companies well.
 One of them could do with improving communication but this is actually a real problem ‘only’ between Marketing and Sales.
 The ‘employees not engaged’ was expressed by a senior person based upon one single Town Hall meeting where employees did not ask any questions.
-I was there at the back of the room, and the presentation by the top leadership was actually pretty anesthetic.
+I was there at the back of the room, and the presentation by the top leadership was actually pretty anaesthetic.
 Etc.

-The problem with sweeping generalizations is that gives the sweeper a sense of power, worthiness, and a de facto the title of Chief Diagnosis Officer.
+The problem with sweeping generalizations is that it gives the sweeper a sense of power, worthiness, and a de facto the title of Chief Diagnosis Officer.
 Problem two is that it is pretty toxic and spreads like oil.
 Problem three, if repeated and repeated, it creates a truth in itself, a false but pervasive picture of the organization.
 These chronic experts in sweeping generalizations should be ‘called out’.
-Ok, reason for dismissal may be a bit harsh, but, frankly, I am sometimes this close to recommend it.
+Ok, reason for dismissal may be a bit harsh, but, frankly, I am sometimes this close to recommending it.

 So, what’s Rule #1?
 Critical thinking is vital, part of your job description

 Rule #2?
 If your are going to generalize, please bring the statistics

 Although in the Critical Thinking arena there is a distinction between sweeping generalization (‘using some statements in an all-inclusive way without allowing for any exceptions’) and the reverse, hasty generalization (‘drawing a general rule from a single, perhaps atypical, case’) both are examples of poor thinking.
 We all do that from time-to-time.
 Our mind likes that sense of control.
 The systematic use, however, is the problem of a faulty mind.
 And it’s toxic.

 Those who systematically make them in any meeting, any forum, all the time, any company cafeteria, should be confronted by any other mortal who may see some of the symptoms but would be horrified to extrapolate.